-Rule 2090-1
+[Proposed Amended] Rule 2090-1

-ATTORNEYS -- ADMISSION TO PRACTICE
+ATTORNEYS - ADMISSION TO PRACTICE AND PRO HAC VICE ADMISSION

-- (a) Admission to the District Court Required.
-Except as set forth in this rule, an attorney who wishes to appear or be heard as counsel for another in any case or proceeding in the Court must first be admitted to practice in the United States District Court for the Middle District of Florida pursuant to Rule 2.01 of the Local Rules for the United States District Court for the Middle District of Florida. - (b) Limited Appearances by Attorneys not Admitted to the Middle District.
-An attorney residing outside the Middle District of Florida who is not admitted to practice in the United States District Court for the Middle District of Florida may appear without general or special admission to practice in the following limited instances: - (1) the preparation and filing of a notice of appearance and request for service of notices pursuant to Fed.
+(a) Admission to the District Court Required.
+Except as set forth in this rule, an attorney who wishes to appear or be heard as counsel for another in any case or proceeding in the Court must first be admitted to practice in the United States District Court for the Middle District of Florida pursuant to Rule 2.01 of the Local Rules for the United States District Court for the Middle District for the Middle District of Florida.

+(b) Limited Appearances by Attorneys Not Admitted to the Middle District.
+An attorney residing outside the Middle District of Florida who is not admitted to practice in the United States District Court for the Middle District of Florida may appear without general or special admission to practice in the following limited instances:

+(1) the preparation and filing of a notice of appearance and request for service of notices pursuant to Fed.
 R. Bankr.
+P. 2002;

-P. 2002; - (2) the preparation and filing of a proof of claim; - (3) the attendance and inquiry at the meeting of creditors held under 11 U.S.C. § 341; and - (4) the attendance and representation of a creditor at a hearing that has been noticed to all creditors other than the representation of a party in a contested matter or adversary proceeding.
+(2) the preparation and filing of a proof of claim;

+(3) the preparation and filing of a motion for payment of unclaimed funds;

+(4) the attendance and inquiry at the meeting of creditors held under 11 U.S.C. § 341; and

+(5) the attendance and representation of a creditor at a hearing that has been noticed to all creditors other than the representation of a party in a contested matter or adversary proceeding.